-Employers must provide paid sick leave to all employees (including temporary and part-time employees) who perform work in San Francisco.
+Employers are required to provide paid sick leave to all employees (including temporary and part-time employees) who perform work in San Francisco.

 Employers must provide employees with lactation breaks and a lactation location, and must have a policy that explains how employees will make a request for lactation accommodation.